 Correction of max. simultaneous call: Here you can set the weight of correction, based on reachability and the number of available agents.
 The entered value must be between 0,01 – 1:

 - if the entered value is closer to 0, then the system initiates more calls

-- If the value is closer to 1, the system initiates less calls.
+- If the value is closer to 1, the system initiates fewer calls.

 Busy agents ratio: This feature is based on the average time needed to handle one record, including talk time and time in afterwork.
 Similar to the Correction of max. simultaneous call parameter, it’s value range is between 0,01 and 1, which means that the higher the entered value, the sooner free agents get their next call.
 However, please note that by entering a higher value, the amount of lost calls may increase.
 We recommend using this parameter for increasing dialer speed if agent talktime and afterwork times do not fluctuate too much, for example if you have limits for those statuses applied.